All-Star Squadron: Fictional history

 The All-Star Squadron battling Captain Marvel, art by Rich Buckler.

 On the day of the bombing of Pearl Harbor, President Franklin Roosevelt gathered available superheroes—including members of the Justice Society of America, Freedom Fighters, and solo heroes—at the White House.
 He asked them to band together for the war as the All-Star Squadron to battle sabotage and keep the peace on the home front during World War II.
 The rationale for not using the Squadron in combat situations in the European or Pacific Theaters of War was that Adolf Hitler had possession of the Spear of Destiny, a mystical object that gave him control of any superheroes with magic-based powers or a vulnerability to magic (including Superman, Green Lantern, Doctor Fate and others) who crossed into territory held by the Axis powers.

 At the time, many of the Justice Society members had been captured by the time-travelling villain Per Degaton with the help of JSA foes he had pulled back in time, but the available heroes were asked to first guard against a potential attack on the West Coast of the United States.
 Degaton himself used some stolen Japanese planes with hypnotized troopers to launch such an attack on San Francisco, hoping to change history by making the United States fight to a stalemate against Japan, enabling him to take over the world, so the new Squadron's first major mission was to stop the attack and rescue the captured heroes, who also became part of the new group.
 Due to Per Degaton going back in time after the JSA were freed they forgot his involvement, though the events were not wiped.
 America's entry into the war caused several of the members of the JSA to enlist, or be drafted in their civilian identities.
 These included Alan Scott, Starman, Hawkman, The Atom and Johnny Thunder.

-In the pages of "The New Golden Age", the Prime-Earth version of the All-Star Squadron is revealed to exist as the bio for the Golden Age Aquaman mentions that he was briefly a member of this group.
-Mister Terrific also mentioned that the All-Star Squadron was once helped out by the Golden Age Legionnaire (later revealed to be a younger version of Mordru who wants to avoid the path of evil).
+In "The New Golden Age", it is stated that the Golden Age Aquaman was briefly a member of the All-Star Squadron.